 We will wait 10 minutes, and after 10 minutes we will take any students waiting for a walk-in appointment and you will be advised to reschedule.

-• What is the No-Show Policy at First Year Writing Studio?
+• What is the No-Show Policy at The Bate Center?

 • What are online sessions?

 Online sessions are tutoring sessions that take place in real time via a computer using whiteboard technology.

 • How do I schedule an online session?